OpenEvalProject/evals/manuscripts/elife-97559/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/055s37c97 Leibniz Institute for Natural Product Research and Infection Biology – Hans Knöll Institute, Junior Research Group Synthetic Microbiology Jena Germany
+1. Leibniz Institute for Natural Product Research and Infection Biology – Hans Knöll Institute, Junior Research Group Synthetic Microbiology Jena Germany ([ROR:055s37c97](https://ror.org/055s37c97))
-2. https://ror.org/0234wmv40 University of Bayreuth, Chair of Biochemistry of Microorganisms Kulmbach Germany
+2. University of Bayreuth, Chair of Biochemistry of Microorganisms Kulmbach Germany ([ROR:0234wmv40](https://ror.org/0234wmv40))
-3. https://ror.org/055s37c97 Leibniz Institute for Natural Product Research and Infection Biology– Hans Knöll Institute, Department of Infection Biology Jena Germany
+3. Leibniz Institute for Natural Product Research and Infection Biology– Hans Knöll Institute, Department of Infection Biology Jena Germany ([ROR:055s37c97](https://ror.org/055s37c97))
-4. https://ror.org/03d0p2685 Respiratory Infection Dynamics, Helmholtz Centre for Infection Research - HZI Braunschweig Braunschweig Germany
+4. Respiratory Infection Dynamics, Helmholtz Centre for Infection Research - HZI Braunschweig Braunschweig Germany ([ROR:03d0p2685](https://ror.org/03d0p2685))
-5. https://ror.org/00f2yqf98 Department of Respiratory Medicine and Infectious Diseases, Hannover Medical School, German Center for Lung Research (DZL), BREATH Hannover Germany
+5. Department of Respiratory Medicine and Infectious Diseases, Hannover Medical School, German Center for Lung Research (DZL), BREATH Hannover Germany ([ROR:00f2yqf98](https://ror.org/00f2yqf98))
-6. https://ror.org/05qpz1x62 Friedrich Schiller University Jena, Institute of Microbiology Jena Germany
+6. Friedrich Schiller University Jena, Institute of Microbiology Jena Germany ([ROR:05qpz1x62](https://ror.org/05qpz1x62))
-7. https://ror.org/05qpz1x62 Microverse Cluster, Friedrich Schiller University Jena Jena Germany
+7. Microverse Cluster, Friedrich Schiller University Jena Jena Germany ([ROR:05qpz1x62](https://ror.org/05qpz1x62))
-8. https://ror.org/05qpz1x62 Friedrich Schiller University Jena, Institute of Organic Chemistry and Macromolecular Chemistry Jena Germany
+8. Friedrich Schiller University Jena, Institute of Organic Chemistry and Macromolecular Chemistry Jena Germany ([ROR:05qpz1x62](https://ror.org/05qpz1x62))

 † Corresponding author

 ## Abstract

 Mycofactocin is a redox cofactor essential for the alcohol metabolism of mycobacteria.
-While the biosynthesis of mycofactocin is well established, the gene mftG , which encodes an oxidoreductase of the glucose-methanol-choline superfamily, remained functionally uncharacterized.
+While the biosynthesis of mycofactocin is well established, the gene mftG, which encodes an oxidoreductase of the glucose-methanol-choline superfamily, remained functionally uncharacterized.
 Here, we show that MftG enzymes are almost exclusively found in genomes containing mycofactocin biosynthetic genes and are present in 75% of organisms harboring these genes.
-Gene deletion experiments in Mycolicibacterium smegmatis demonstrated a growth defect of the ∆ mftG mutant on ethanol as a carbon source, accompanied by an arrest of cell division reminiscent of mild starvation.
+Gene deletion experiments in Mycolicibacterium smegmatis demonstrated a growth defect of the ∆mftG mutant on ethanol as a carbon source, accompanied by an arrest of cell division reminiscent of mild starvation.
 Investigation of carbon and cofactor metabolism implied a defect in mycofactocin reoxidation.
 Cell-free enzyme assays and respirometry using isolated cell membranes indicated that MftG acts as a mycofactocin dehydrogenase shuttling electrons toward the respiratory chain.
 Transcriptomics studies also indicated remodeling of redox metabolism to compensate for a shortage of redox equivalents.
 In conclusion, this work closes an important knowledge gap concerning the mycofactocin system and adds a new pathway to the intricate web of redox reactions governing the metabolism of mycobacteria.

 ## Introduction